-xx.26.040 Permitted and Conditional Uses.
-Land uses shall be permitted in accordance with the Table of Permitted Uses, provided that:

-- A. Only those uses identified with a P (Permitted), C (Permitted only through the issuance of a Conditional Use Permit), or S (Permitted only through a Special Use Permit) may be approved.
+- xx.26.040 Permitted and Conditional Uses.
+Land uses shall be permitted in accordance with the Table of Permitted Uses, provided that: - A. Only those uses identified with a P (Permitted), or C (Permitted only through the issuance of a Conditional Use Permitmay be approved.
 Those uses identified with an X are not permitted in that zone. - 1.
-The permissibility of uses not specifically listed in the Table of Permitted Uses, or any questions about the interpretation of this Table, shall be addressed through an administrative code interpretation utilizing the most recent edition of the North American Industry Classification System (NAICS) Manual as determined by the County and the intent of each zoning district. - 2.
-Uses not specifically identified as permissible (P, C, or S), or authorized through an administrative code interpretation, may not be approved.
+The permissibility of uses not specifically listed in the Table of Permitted Uses, or any questions about the interpretation of this Table, shall be addressed through an administrative code interpretation utilizing the most recent edition of the North American Industry Classification System (NAICS) Manual as determined by the County, and the intent of each zoning district. - 2.
+Uses not specifically identified as permissible (P, or C), or authorized through an administrative code interpretation, may not be approved.